-We started this diorama in 2012, in honor of the 150th anniversary of the battle at Hampton Roads, Virginia, between the CSS Virginia (Merrimack) and the USS Monitor.
+We started “The Horrid Creation of a Nightmare v. the Little Pygmy” in 2012, in honor of the 150th anniversary of the March 9, 1862 battle at Hampton Roads, Va., between CSS Virginia (Merrimack) and USS Monitor.
 This battle ended as a draw, but it proved that the age of wooden ships was over.

 Rebecca made the ships for this diorama from scratch out of cardboard, wood, and paper, right down to their hulls, anchors, and propellers.
 She meticulously researched and duplicated the pattern of ships’ wakes given the estimated speeds and shapes involved.

-Ask us to show you inside the Virginia‘s casemate and the Monitor‘s turret and pilot house.
-You can even check out the ships’ hulls through the “portholes” drilled in the right side of the diorama!
+Ask us to show you inside Virginia‘s casemate and Monitor‘s turret and pilothouse.
+You can even check out the ships’ hulls through the “portholes” in the side of the diorama!